9 killed, including 6 college students, in Texas collision - NewsBreak

 Family members confirmed freshman Laci Stone was among those who died in the crash.
 Stone graduated from Nocona High School in Texas in 2021, where she played golf, volleyball and softball.

-“She has been an absolute ray of sunshine during this short time on earth,” her mother, Chelsi Stone, said on Facebook. “… We will never be the same after this and we just don’t understand how this happened to our amazing, beautiful, smart, joyful girl.”
+“She has been an absolute ray of sunshine during this short time on earth,” her mother, Chelsi Stone, said on Facebook. “… We will never be the same after this and we just don’t understand how this happened to our amazing, beautiful, smart, joyful girl.”‘Little Miss Nobody’ identified more than 60 years later using DNA

 Laci Stone was majoring in global business management, according to her biography on the golf team’s website.